9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 4/Terms/Containment.md

 - ### **[[Containment]]**
 	- The goal of containment is to ***prevent further damage and reduce the immediate impact of a security incident***.
 	- During this phase, security professionals take actions to contain an incident and minimize damage.
 Containment is a high priority for organizations because it helps prevent ongoing risks to critical assets and data.
+	- Prevent further damage and reduce immediate impact of incidents.